MNTGXO/hubcloud-bypasser/README.md

 2. Enter the HubCloud link in the provided input field.
 3. Click the "Bypass" button to process the link.
 4. View the extracted direct download links or follow the CORS workaround instructions if issues arise.

-## CORS Workarounds

-Due to browser security policies, direct access to HubCloud may be blocked.
-The application provides two methods to resolve this:

-- **Method 1: Browser Extension**
-  Install a CORS unblocking extension (e.g., [Chrome Extension](https://chrome.google.com/webstore)).
-- **Method 2: API Endpoint**
-  Use the provided API endpoint for programmatic access to bypass CORS restrictions.

 ## Contributing